 - Do they list great wholesale items to sell?

 - Is their customer service prompt and professional?

-- Do they provide discounts, bulk shipping and ordering, and other incentives to keep working with them?
+- Do they provide discounts, bulk shipping, allow pre order, and other incentives to keep working with them?

 Focus on Direct to Consumer Options

 eCommerce is successful in large part because it allows companies to send products directly to customers.
 Giving your customers choices like one-day shipping, cancelling a subscription at any time, and free returns will demonstrate how much you care.

 As you can imagine, there are multiple prerequisites for selling beer online legally.
 Here are the legal requirements for selling beer online:

 - A retail license.

 It’s best to research the laws in your own state to understand all of the commercial requirements for your business.